skosch/aldusleaf.org/posts/2015-03-28-hard-drive-droplet-generator/post.markdown

 So, <a
 href="http://rspa.royalsocietypublishing.org/content/royprsa/290/1423/54
-7.full.pdf">for half a century</a> now, many of us have resorted to taking a needle and shaking it with the cone of a speaker, because speakers are cheap.
+7.full.pdf">for half a century</a> now, many of us have resorted to clamping a needle into a lab stand and shaking it with the cone of a speaker, because speakers are cheap.
 Now, the problem is that depending on the liquid, the needle, and the droplet size you need to produce, you get to listen to this all day: